tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 package myawesomepackage
 ```

-This file will be built only if Go version is 1.15 or higher, and if the platform is either Darwin or is Linux and the `aws` tag has *not* been passed.
+This file will be built only if Go version is 1.15 or higher, and if either the platform is Darwin or is the platform is Linux and the `aws` tag has *not* been passed.

 ### By using the -short flag